SS Jan Pieterszoon Coen: Building

 Eight single ended forced draft Scotch boilers with two furnaces each provided steam for two three-cylinder triple expansion steam engines driving twin screw propellers.
 The combined power of the twin engines was rated at 1,364 NHP or 7,400 ihp.
-Boilers and engines were manufactured by Nederlandsche Fabrik van Werktuigen and SpoorwegMaterieel, Amsterdam.
+Boilers and engines were manufactured by Nederlandsche Fabriek van Werktuigen and SpoorwegMaterieel, Amsterdam.
 The ship was electrically lit throughout with some electrical auxiliaries including one steering engine, another being steam driven as were the cargo working winches.

 As built, the ship had accommodation for 202 first class passengers in 107 cabins and four suites, 128 second class passengers in 49 cabins, 46 third class passengers in 16 cabins and 42 fourth class passengers.
 First class passengers had access to a deck saloon, a verandah cafe, smoking room, nursery, gymnasium, photographic dark room and a 138-seat dining saloon.
 The crew was 161.

 Navigation and safety equipment included wireless telegraphy and submarine signals and fourteen lifeboats, two powered, enough for all persons aboard.
 By 1918 her wireless call sign was PFL.
 By 1930 she also had wireless direction finding.
 By 1934 the four-letter call sign PEZP had superseded both her code letters and her three-letter call sign.